kugarocks/markdown-finder/README.md

 ## GitHub Source

-Manage your source from GitHub.
+Manage your source from GitHub by SSH.
-The following command will clone `git@github.com:kugarocks/mdf-src-en.git`.

 ```bash
 mdf get source kugarocks/mdf-src